vantrangaof/3d-saas-react/README.md

-## This is a React with Vite project
+## This is a full stack project using React + Vite, NodeJS Express

 Steps to init project: